hitchtest/hitch/docs/quickstart/index.rst

 .. note::

-    Was there anything that confused you?
+    Was there anything that went wrong or was confusing?
 Please tell us!
-Help with :doc:`misc/clarifying_documentation`.
+Help with :doc:`/misc/clarifying_documentation`.

 Further reading